romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How does CodeQL handle the analysis of code written in compiled languages compared to interpreted languages?
+Q: How does CodeQL handle the analysis of code written in compiled languages compared to interpreted languages?
 <details><summary>Show the answer</summary><p>

 - **CodeQL treats all code as data, analyzing both compiled and interpreted languages from their source code without needing to execute them**